HisenZhang/WRPI-auto/doc/manual/programming.md

 ### <a name='Tools'></a>Tools

+#### Code Browser

+Use SourceTrail to visualize call/use graph to better understand how modules interact with each other.

 #### <a name='IDE'></a>IDE

 It is recommended to use Visual Studio Code as IDE for this software.
 Some handy extensions are listed below: